sequenceiq/blog-test/source/_posts/2014-11-24-hadoop-2-5-2-docker.markdown

 author: Janos Matyas
 ---

-Following the release cycle of Hadoop, today we are releasing a new `2.5.2` version of our [Hadoop Docker container](https://registry.hub.docker.com/u/sequenceiq/hadoop-docker/).
-Up until today the container was only `CentOS` based, but during the last few months we got lots of requests to release a Hadoop container on `Ubuntu` as well.
-From now on we will have both released, supported and published to the official Docker repository.
-Enjoy.
+Following the release cycle of Hadoop, today we are releasing a new `2.5.2` version (point release) of our [Hadoop Docker container](https://registry.hub.docker.com/u/sequenceiq/hadoop-docker/).
+The containers are available as `CentOS` or `Ubuntu` based as well.

 ##Centos